simaple-team/simaple/docs/modules/simulate_en.rst

 Why Redux?
 ===========

-The ``simulate`` module uses Redux Pattern to define the entire system and conduct the simulation.
+The ``simulate`` module uses Redux Pattern to define the entire system and perform the simulation.

 To start with, let's think a bit about Skills in MapleStory.
 Skills normally have states; being on cooldown, for example, is a state.
 Performing skill-related actions can change these states; using a skill results in that skill's effects occurring, and then that skill goes on cooldown.